arcticobservatory/latex-minimal-examples/README.md

 [git-log.tex](git-log.tex)

-A macro that adds a Git log section, as long as the document is not `final`.
+This example includes Git information into the document, both as single git version (including tags) or as a section that includes recent git commits.
-It requires a little help from the Makefile to dump the git log into a file, but the comments in the example and the [Makefile](Makefile) in this repository show you how to do that.
+It requires a little help from the Makefile to dump the git info into files, but the comments in the example and the [Makefile](Makefile) in this repository show you how to do that.